wicked-rainman/DAPL/docs/README.md

          JPEG Etc).
 Duplicate relationships are set to be effectively de-duped by the .dot processor, making large volumes of data easier to analyse.

-Sample code can be found in the ./example_code directory, together with sample data in ./input.
+Sample code can be found in the ./example_code directory, together with sample data in ./input and results in ./output.
 This may aid with the learning process.

 A brief description of the utilities/files produced by the included Makefile can be found in ./docs/Manifest.md.
 See INITIAL INSTALL section below.

 ## FURTHER READING